PRIVACY AND CONFIDENTIALITY POLICY

 4. It is not possible or is impractical to collect the information from the individual concerned.

 healthAbility may collect documents or information about a person from for example other health providers or employers.
-In managing healthAbility human resources, healthAbilty may also collect Personal and Health Information about healthAbilty’s employees from third parties such as recruitment agencies and other healthAbility employees.
+In managing healthAbility human resources, healthAbility may also collect Sensitive (Personal and Health) Information about healthAbilty’s employees from third parties such as recruitment agencies and other healthAbility employees.

-Generally this means that healthAbility will not use or disclose information except for the primary purpose for which the information was collected.
-However, in some cases healthAbility may use or disclose information for a related secondary purpose, if the individual the information is about can reasonably expect healthAbility to do so or if the individual consents.
+healthAbility uses and discloses Sensitive (Personal and Health) Information to carry out its functions and activities.
+Generally, this means that healthAbility will not use or disclose information except for the primary purpose for which the information was collected.
+However, in some cases healthAbility may use or disclose information for a related secondary purpose, if the individual the information is about can reasonably expect healthAbility to do so or if the individual expressly consents.

 1. To provide its services, including health and community services; or